Clint Frazier Player Props: White Sox vs. Rangers

 Clint Frazier At The Plate

-- In eight of 17 games this season (47.1%), Frazier has reached via hit, and that includes multiple hits twice.
+- In eight of 18 games this year (44.4%), Frazier has reached via hit, and that includes multiple hits twice.

 - Frazier has driven in a run twice this season, but just one in each of those games.